IS220PAICH1A, REV E - Analog I/O Terminal Board

 This dual-network setup provides enhanced fault tolerance, outperforming traditional hot-backup configurations, where the secondary connection is only activated after a primary failure is detected.

-The Ethernet ports on the processor support auto-negotiation, allowing them to adjust dynamically between 10 Mbps and 100 Mbps speeds and switch between half-duplex and full-duplex modes for optimal network performance.
+The Ethernet ports on the processor support auto-negotiation, dynamically adjusting between 10 Mbps and 100 Mbps and switching between half-duplex and full-duplex modes for optimal network performance.

 • High-speed processor with RAM and flash memory